Grailsidhe/event-app/README.md

-# Event display app
+# Event SPA

-A web application that displays event (concerts, exhibitions, festivals, etc.).
+A single-page web application that displays event information (concerts, exhibitions, festivals, etc.).
 The app features a guest gallery, guest and event feature pages and a schedule.
 It comes in two interchangeable styles and is responsive.